lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 All added/modified lines are ended with "!LZ".
 So, for example, do a
 grep "!LZ" ./genvmatmt.f90
-will show the changed line in it.
+will show the modified lines in it.

 1.
 Ground state calculation is carried out in gndstate.f90.